-During lunchtime, students should be in the cafeteria or commons area only.
+During lunchtime, students should be in the cafeteria only.
 Students are not to be in the parking lot during the school day, including lunch times.
 Hilldale High School has a policy of a closed campus for lunch.
 Students may not leave campus during the lunch period without their parent physically checking them out in the office and accompanying them to lunch.
 Students leaving campus at lunch will be disciplined for truancy.
 Students may not order food from outside vendors to be delivered to the school.
+Any food items delivered to the school will be held in the front office until the end of the school day.